|

 As long as the new lights

-are the same style as those, everything should be well.
-I was all
+are the same style as those, everything would be well.

-concerned by the introduction of new lighting and the removal of the
+only person who's concerned by the introduction of new lighting and

 council are doing in the conservation area."